 In making this finding and recommendation, we are not proposing a change in the location where data is held, ownership of the data, nor do we see a policy development process as necessary or desirable.
 We are proposing an operational improvement to an existing service, the Internic.

+Recommendation 12-14: Internationalized Domain Names

+[Formerly Recommendations 18-20]

+[To be added by the IDN Subteam]

+[New Recommendation, from our Data Accuracy work – we called it Recommendation #20]

-Recommendation 14: Annual Status Reports
+Recommendation 15: Annual Status Reports

 ICANN should also provide at least annual status reports on its progress towards achieving the goals set out by this WHOIS Review Team, published by the time the next WHOIS Review Team starts.
 This report should include tangible, reliable figures needed.